camunda/camunda-docs/docs/components/concepts/what-is-camunda-cloud.md

 Most existing workflow engines offer a vast amount of features.
 While having access to lots of features is generally a good thing, it can come at a cost of increased complexity and degraded performance.

 Camunda Cloud is entirely focused on providing a compact, robust, and scalable solution for process orchestration.
 Rather than supporting a broad spectrum of features, its goal is to excel within this scope.

+## Next steps

+* To request information about Camunda Cloud performance and benchmarking, see our [Contact](/contact/) page.